 Among his successes, he:

-- Represented a client in a bankruptcy adversary proceeding, which resulting in sanctions awarded in favor of his client
+- Represented a client in a bankruptcy adversary proceeding, resulting in state court sanctions being excepted from discharge

 - Defended a bankruptcy adversary proceeding based on allegations of fraud, resulting in dismissal of the complaint